n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent/react-agent.md

 ### Suffix Message for Chat Model

-Add text to append after the tools list at the start of the conversation when a chat model is used.
+Add text to append after the tools list at the start of the conversation when the agent uses a chat model.
 You don't need to add the list of tools.
 LangChain automatically adds the tools list.

 ### Suffix Message for Regular Model

-Add text to append after the tools list at the start of the conversation when a regular/instruct model is used.
+Add text to append after the tools list at the start of the conversation when the agent uses a regular/instruct model.
 You don't need to add the list of tools.
 LangChain automatically adds the tools list.

 ### Return Intermediate Steps